 Medical lab technicians have a dirty job.
 In order to determine a culprit in their little clinical puzzle, they must examine clues and those clues happen to patient specimen.
 Armed with protective masks, gloves, goggles and training, lab techs approach infectious (sometimes odorous) human materials.
 Long hours on your feet, risks of illness and hectic environments don’t stop heroes and they definitely don’t deter you.

 Behind a great deal of the center stage careers, there are really educated craftsmen.
 Medical lab techs are the set crew to the theater, the screenwriter to the movie, the composer to the orchestra, the lyricist to the pop star… We could go on.
 Lab professionals provide the foundation of everyday medical work and in order to create a solid one, you attended an accredited program and may even specialize in something like microbiology, clinical chemistry or hematology.
 You may work behind the scenes, but you are the sleuth solving puzzles and preventing disease one specimen at a time.

 When it comes to the why of medical afflictions (think: swine flu, avian flu, the zika virus), it isn’t physicians, nurses, pharmacists or biologists who know critical lab interpretations:

-Whether you are a newly enlightened individual or one of unsung heroes, we invite you to celebrate Medical Laboratory Professionals Week (MLPW) from April 24th to the 30th with us.
+Whether you are a newly enlightened individual or one of unsung heroes, we invite you to celebrate Medical Laboratory Professionals Week (MLPW) with us.
 At Triage, we not only know just how important medical professionals are, we help them succeed at finding their dream jobs.
 Want to join the ranks?
 Check out our available medical laboratory positions!